Jose Mourinho's friends and foes: a who’s who guide

 Mino Raiola: Foe

 Raiola isn’t the kind of agent who quietly goes about his business in the background.
-The outspoken Italian is never shy to put forward his opinion on football matters, as he demonstrated on Tuesday by criticising Manchester United legend Paul Scholes.
+The outspoken Italian is never shy to put forward his opinion on football matters, as he demonstrated by criticising Manchester United legend Paul Scholes.